Causality-Based Scores Alignment in Explainable Data Management: Alignment of Shapley with CES and Resp

-We have left so far {\sf Shapley} out of the picture in terms of a general analysis of its alignment with other scores. \ Example \ref{ex:comp_ces_shapley} showed that it is not aligned with {\sf CES} or {\sf Resp} for the particular combination $(\mc{Q}_{\sf RS},D^\star)$, with $\mc{Q_{\sf RS}} \!: \exists x \exists y \exists z (R(x,y) \land S(x,z))$. \ By appealing to the technique described in Remark \ref{rem:technique}, and using $(\mc{Q}_{\sf RS},D^\star)$, we can generalize this non-alignment result to a broader class of BCQs. \ In this section, we allow -actually, we require- instances to have exogenous tuples.
+Until now we have not consider the alignment of {\sf Shapley} with other scores. \ Example \ref{ex:comp_ces_shapley} showed that it is not aligned with {\sf CES} or {\sf Resp} for the particular combination $(\mc{Q}_{\sf RS},D^\star)$, with $\mc{Q_{\sf RS}} \!: \exists x \exists y \exists z (R(x,y) \land S(x,z))$. \ Using $(\mc{Q}_{\sf RS},D^\star)$ for the technique in Remark \ref{rem:technique}, we can generalize this non-alignment result to a broader class of BCQs. \ In this section, we require instances to have exogenous tuples.

-\ignore{ First, we shall recall Example \ref{ex:comp_ces_shapley}, which constitutes a counter-example for the two comparisons: CES and Shapley Value, and \emph{Responsibility} and \emph{Shapley Value}.
-Now, the objective is to generalize this counter-example by recreating the database $D^\star$ and the query $\mc{Q}_{\sf RS}$.
-Formally, the following proposition holds. }